Top tips for a successful underfloor heating installation

 3. Familiarise yourself with the manufacturers’ instructions

-This may seem a little obvious, however, reading the manufacturers’ instructions thoroughly is a good starting point as it contains detailed installation guidance.
+This may seem a little obvious, however, reading the manufacturers’ instructions thoroughly before starting the underfloor heating installation is a good starting point as it contains detailed installation guidance.
 For example, following the instructions that come along with the manifolds could save you from time-consuming rework later down the line.

 With our JG Underfloor Heating systems, every manifold is packed with a step-by-step installation guide to show you how to install the pipe runs, how to lay the pipe and how to commission the system to ensure a successful installation.